waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 rspec ./spec/features/public_accesses_bike_spec.rb:2 # member of public accesses bike docking station releases a working bike
 ```

 Let's look through it piece by piece.
-First we see the contents of the strings we passed to the RSpec 'feature' and 'scenario' methods that tell us what feature is under test.
+First we see the contents of the strings we passed to the RSpec `feature` and `scenario` methods that tell us what feature is under test.
 Next we have information about a single failure.
 RSpec helpfully prints out the precise code that is causing the problem `docking_station = DockingStation.new`, the type of error `NameError` and even tells us the line number and the complete file path where the issue occurred ` ./spec/features/public_accesses_bike_spec.rb:3:`.

 In this case, the problem is in the file `spec/feature/public_accesses_bike_spec.rb` on line 3.
-The error that occurred is [NameError](http://www.ruby-doc.org/core-2.1.2/NameError.html) and its explanation is _"uninitialized constant DockingStation"_.
+The error that occurred is [NameError](http://www.ruby-doc.org/core-2.1.2/NameError.html) and its explanation is `uninitialized constant DockingStation`.

-The _"uninitialized constant DockingStation"_ means that Ruby doesn't know what `DockingStation` is.
+The `uninitialized constant DockingStation` means that Ruby doesn't know what `DockingStation` is.

 Stop for a second and think about what could be the reason for this error.
 The answer may be obvious, but think about the most likely reason Ruby doesn't know about `DockingStation`.

 If you guessed that the `uninitialized constant DockingStation` error happened because we never defined what a DockingStation is, you're correct.
 It was simple in this case but it will be less trivial as we encounter more complex bugs later.

 You may be tempted now to jump in and fix the error.
-However, **we have now reached the crux of Behaviour Driven Development (BDD).
-Before progressing any further, please read the [BDD pill&nbsp;:pill:](../pills/bdd.md) and use this understanding to anticipate the next move.
+However, **we have reached the crux of Behaviour Driven Development (BDD).
+Before progressing any further, please read the [BDD pill&nbsp;:pill:](../pills/bdd.md).
+In fact, we think BDD it's so important, we've written two pills, so please read the [BDD Cycle pill&nbsp;:pill:](../pills/bdd.md) as well and use this understanding to anticipate the next move.
 Discuss the next move with your pair partner - do you have the same idea?**

 What we have here is a failing *feature test*.
-Ideally, we want to test-drive our code using *unit tests.
+Ideally, we want to test-drive our code using *unit tests*.
 Take a moment to discuss this with your pair partner.
 What is the difference between a feature test and a unit test?
 How does this relate to TDD?

 This would be a great time to switch Driver/Navigator Roles!&nbsp;:twisted_rightwards_arrows:  Let your partner start typing now.
 One of you has written this first test, and got the first error.
 Errors are a great time to switch roles so you can work to the ['change-the-message' pairing protocol](../pills/pairing.md#change-the-message-between-programmer-a-and-b).